Taku Harbor: T'aaku Kwáan

 Taku Harbor is named after the Taku Tlingit people and is part T'aakú Kwáan lands which extend into the interior (British Columbia, Canada) and south to Tracy Arm and Gambier Bay.
 Taku Harbor (S'iknax̱'saankʼí, "Little one below the black bear community") and surrounding areas were used for fishing, hunting, and trapping.
 Tlingit petroglyphs, likely carved in the region around 8000 years ago, are present south of the harbor mouth.

 In the 1800s, the principal villages of the Taku Tlingit moved south to participate in trade including formation of a village, Sik'nax̱sáani, in Taku Harbor with two tribal houses.
+In the 1880s, a school and church were built in the northeastern shore of the harbor.
 The opening of gold mines in nearby Juneau contributed to migration of the Taku Tlingit out of Taku Harbor.
 However, a community remained, contributing to the large scale salmon harvest and canning operation in the harbor.
-A cemetery located near the largest creek in the harbor remains visible near the site of the former Taku Tlingit village.